 Tongue and lip-tie can make latching difficult because the baby can’t fully open its mouth for the nipple and areola.
 If your baby has a tongue or lip-tie, it’s essential to fix it so you can avoid additional problems with breastfeeding.

-Moms with flat or inverted nipples absolutely CAN breastfeed, but teaching your baby to latch onto your breast may require a little bit of extra help from an IBCLC.
+Breastfeeding parents with flat or inverted nipples absolutely CAN breastfeed, but teaching your baby to latch onto your breast may require a little bit of extra help from an IBCLC.

 Lori Theisen shares, “The more you educate yourself, the more empowered and confident you will feel about breastfeeding.”